Dash-Lambda/Eso/README.md

 The transpile handler searches for the shortest chain from the source language to a known transpiler to the target language; bear in mind that it will only use a single transpiler.

 Eso can do this with translators because they are guaranteed to be invertible and to preserve the structure of a program.
 In essence, no matter how many times you translate it, the program is guaranteed to be the same program.
 Transpilers can freely change how a program works (they just need to preserve the behavior), which means they're more flexible in terms of functionality but less flexible in terms of how they can be manipulated.

+#### Environment Variables
+The environment maintained by Eso has collected quite a few parameters, detailed here:
+* Booleans
+    * bfDiv: A flag dictating what to do when Funge-98 encounters division by zero.
+The spec allows it to either error out or return 0, most interpreters prompt the user at runtime but in Eso it's just an environment flag.
+True returns 0.
+    * bfRetCode: True prints the Funge-98 return code at the end of execution, right above the "program complete" message if you have that on.
+    * dfChar: DeadFish, which I believe is the first non-Turing-complete language in Eso, only prints numbers -it cannot print characters.
+Setting this flag to true interprets DeadFish output as characters anyway.
+    * dyn: This flag controls dynamic tape size where applicable.
+True simulates an infinite memory tape, false, is fixed size.
+Currently used by BrainFuck, PATH, and SNUSP.
+    * fPtr: P\'\' doesn't have output commands, so I had to improvise -at the end of the program, the tape is printed.
+This flag controls the direction: True starts at the read head and goes right, false starts at the origin and goes left.
+    * indent: For curly-bracket languages, this flag controls whether transpilers neatly indent everything or don't indent at all.
+    * log: Toggle detailed logging, which just means Eso will tell you what it's doing and when it's done.
+    * pNull: Toggle whether or not to print the null character for P\'\' output.
+    * printNum: Toggle whether or not to convert the character stream to integers.
+If true, the output is a list of the ASCII codes of the characters rather than the characters.
+    * sHead: Toggle which end of the tape the head starts on for P\'\'.
+True means right.
+    * time: Toggle whether or not to print how long a program took to run.
+* Numbers
+    * bfOpt: BrainFuck optimization level.
+0 is no optimization (naive), 1 is optimizing, and 2 is compiling.
+    * fileEOF: The ASCII code of the character Eso sticks at the end of file input.
+Most languages expect 0, but sometimes it needs to be something else.
+    * init: Initial length of memory tape, where applicable.
+    * methSize: The maximum number of blocks allowed in a method when breaking up generated code to fit in the JVM's nonsensical limits.
+    * mtCharWidth: Bit-width of characters used by Metatape.
+    * olen: Maximum number of characters to print.
+This is primarily useful for non-terminating programs.
+Some transpilers ignore this.

+#### Config Environment
+As mentioned earlier, one thing that was necessary to maintain a functional design was to make the environment an input, thus Eso hands off a Config object to language components.

+The Config object currently holds:
+* All of the main environment variables above
+* A pseudorandom number generator
+* A LazyList of times, handled the same way as user input.

 ### Notes